 No Impact.
 The proposed project is located in an area that has been urbanized for many years.
 The area was originally developed with single-family residences dating back to the early 1920's and later redeveloped with multi-family residential buildings.
 As such, natural vegetation does not exist on site.
 Existing trees in the area are limited to street trees and on the project site.
 The site is surrounded by developed properties and is unsuitable for use as wildlife habitat due to existing urban intrusion.
 The subject site is also located in one of the densest areas of the city.
-Directly behind the project site is the 134 (Ventura) Freeway, which is a significant barrier to any wildlife movement.
-No wildlife species other than those which can tolerate human activity and/or are typically found in urban environments are known to exist onsite.
+No wildlife species other than those which can tolerate human activity and/or are typically found in urban environments are known to exist onsite vicinity of the site.
 These human-tolerant species are neither sensitive, threatened, nor endangered.
-Similarly, there are no oak, bay, or sycamore trees on the lot or within 20 feet of the lot.
 Implementation of the project would not result in any impact to species identified as endangered, threatened, sensitive or being of special concern by the California Department of Fish and Game or the United States Fish and Wildlife Service.
 The site does not provide suitable habitat for endangered or rare species.
 No impacts would occur.